wragge/dfat-documents-web/_volumes/volume-23-the-negotiation-of-the-australia-new-zealand-closer-economic-relations-trade-agreement-1983/258-telegram-from-new-zealand-high-commission-in-canberra-to-ministry-of-foreign-affairs.md

 ---
+doc_date: '1982-11-17'
+doc_num: 258
+doc_order: 258
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: ''
-title: "258 Telegram from New Zealand High Commission in Canberra to Ministry of Foreign Affairs"
+title: Telegram from New Zealand High Commission in Canberra to Ministry of Foreign Affairs
-volume: "Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983"
+vol_full_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement, 1983'
-doc_id: 9127
 vol_id: 23
-doc_date: 1982-11-17
+vol_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983'
 ---

-# 258 Telegram from New Zealand High Commission in Canberra to Ministry of Foreign Affairs

 Canberra, 17 November 1982

 No 3336.
 CONFIDENTIAL IMMEDIATE

  **NAFTA/CVD Timber**

 Further to High Commissioner's telephone call to the Hon Hugh Templeton.
 High Commissioner called on the Rt Hon J D Anthony, who was attended by Mr Lind, and made the following points: